following information assiduously gathered together by Gaye Keep, John Pinnell and Lisa Fowler Pérez to all of whom we are extremely grateful.

 • you lose CASS (as you have been classed as a dependent)

-• Bank may take control of your joint account and tell you what they will pay out for ( a specific problem with Crèdit Andorrà but not all banks act the same)
+• Bank may take control of your joint account and tell you what they will pay out for (not all banks act the same)

 For those couples who did not pay the Residencia Deposit, the Immigration Dept. requires that the widow produces a bank certificate letter showing that she satisfies the minimum income requirement under the Immigration law before she can acquire a residence permit in her own name.
 The law requires evidence of a minimum annual income equivalent to 3x the national minimum wage (currently that means about €34,000) but banks will generally give the certificate if the person has at least that amount at the time the certificate is requested in their bank account or as locally owned investments It has been known for €35,000 to be paid into the widow’s account, the letter to be written, and then the money returned to the lender.